Variational Inference for Acceleration of SN Ia Photometric Distance Estimation with BayeSN: Variational Inference Implementation

 where the conditional mean is

 and the conditional covariance is

-The log probability density of a full $N$-dimensional parameter vector $\bm{\phi}=(\phi_1,\dots,\phi_N)^\top$ can be calculated as the sum of the log probability density of the truncated parameter, and that of all other variables conditioned on the truncated one:
+The log probability density of a full $N$-dimensional parameter vector $\bm{\phi}=(\phi_t,\bm{\phi}_u)^\top$ can be calculated as the sum of the log probability density of the truncated parameter, and that of all other variables conditioned on the truncated one:

 The first term on the right hand side is calculating the log probability density of the multivariate Gaussian distribution in Equation~\ref{eq:new_conditional_dist} and the second term is the log probability density of a 1D ZLTN distribution (Equation~\ref{eq:sample_zltn}).
+Useful marginal probability densities over subvectors of $\bm{\phi}$ are derived in Appendix \ref{zltn_marginals}.